Jim Flora

-James Flora (January 25, 1914 ‒ July 9, 1998), best known for his distinctive and idiosyncratic album cover art for RCA Victor and Columbia Records during the 1940s and 1950s, was also a prolific commercial illustrator from the 1940s to the 1970s and the author/illustrator of 17 popular children's books.
-He was a fine artist as well, who created hundreds of paintings, drawings, etchings and sketches over his 84-year life.
+James Royer Flora (January 25, 1914 – July 9, 1998) was an American artist best known for his distinctive and idiosyncratic album cover art for RCA Victor and Columbia Records during the 1940s and 1950s.
+He was also a prolific commercial illustrator from the 1940s to the 1970s, and the author and illustrator of 17 popular children's books.
+As a fine artist, he created hundreds of paintings, drawings, etchings and sketches throughout his lifetime.

 Life and early career

 Born in Bellefontaine, Ohio, Flora attended the Art Academy of Cincinnati from 1935 to 1939.
 In 1938, he met writer Robert Lowry, then a student at the University of Cincinnati.
 They launched The Little Man Press, a letterpress series of limited edition publications, for which Flora supplied illustrations, design, and layout, and on which they collaborated until 1942.
 (Lowry later self-published many works under a revived Little Man imprint without Flora's involvement.)

 In 1941, Flora married his college sweetheart, artist Jane Sinnicksen.
 After a brief period as a commercial artist in Cincinnati, he was hired at $55 a week by Columbia Records in 1942, at which time the Floras moved to Westport, Connecticut, since Columbia was then based in Bridgeport.

 Beginning work in the art department under Alex Steinweiss, inventor of the illustrated album cover, Flora illustrated ads, new release bulletins, and retail and trade literature.
 In 1943, when Steinweiss entered the navy, Flora was promoted to art director.
 Building out his creative team, he hired Richard Staples Dodge and Ginnie Hofmann whom he had known from the Art Academy of Cincinnati.

 That year, he launched Columbia's monthly new release booklet, Coda, which he continued illustrating and designing through 1945, when he was promoted to advertising manager.
 The Floras relocated to Rowayton, Connecticut, where they lived the remainder of their lives, eventually having five children.

 Flora's artwork began appearing on Columbia 78 rpm album covers in 1947.

 Flora became Columbia's sales promotion manager, but soon grew frustrated with a position where he produced little art.
 Finally reaching his limit of what he called "endless meetings, endless memos, and wrestling with budgets," he resigned in 1950.
 He drove to Mexico with his family; they remained south of the border for 15 months, during which time Jim and Jane painted, created woodcuts, and lived as bohemian gringos in Taxco.